buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_4_Build_An_Interaction_Script.md

 ```
 This is a pretty smart function - it'll check if you have a private key in your .env file, and if you don't, it'll make one!

-You're already familiar with everything happening here - we call the `Web3.Keypair.generate()` function and write the resuult to a local [dotenv](https://www.npmjs.com/package/dotenv) file.
+You're already familiar with everything happening here - we call the `Web3.Keypair.generate()` function and write the result to a local [dotenv](https://www.npmjs.com/package/dotenv) file.
 Once we've created it, we return the keypair so we can use it in the rest of our script.

 Update your main function and run the script with `npm start` to test it out:
 ```ts